Macreat/MLT-LR/README.md

 │ ├── content/ # Study materials and resources on ML theory
 │ │ ├── books/ # Books and references
 │ │ └── README.md
 │
-│ ├── DevContent/ # Development notebooks, code, and model experiments
-│ │ └── README.md
 │
 │ ├── work/ # Includes organized submissions, project reports, and deliverables
 │ │ └── README.md
 │
-│ └── docs/ # Documentation, reports, and additional deliverables
 │
-└── requirements.txt # Dependencies for reproducibility (optional)
+└── requirements.txt # Dependencies for reproducibility (on a future after some model implementation )

 ## how to RUN nbs